Shareholders Can Proceed with $13B CDO Fraud Case Against Goldman Sachs

 The plan participants contend that the bank put their retirement money into proprietary funds that came with excessive fees.
 The plaintiffs believe that Deutsche Bank violated its fiduciary obligations under the Employee Retirement Income Security Act (ERISA)

-A few of the other companies that have settle similar 401(K) self-dealing allegations include Citigroup (C), which settled for $6.9M, American Airlines for $22M, and Allianz for $12M.
+A few of the other companies that have settled similar 401(K) self-dealing allegations include Citigroup (C), which settled for $6.9M, American Airlines for $22M, and Allianz for $12M.
 Now, about 34,700 people will get relief as part of the ERISA settlement with Deutsche Bank, which a court must still approve.

 ETF Fraud Lawsuit Seek Damages from Elkhorn Capital Group Founder